DB-Engineering/Google-Onboarding-Tool-19/README.md

 	`>>> apply close`

-11. Convert normalized loadsheet to ABEL spreadsheet
+11. Convert normalized loadsheet to ABEL spreadsheet:

 	`>>> convert abel ./path/to/building/payload.csv`

-## Known Issues and Future Development
+## Known Deficiencies and Future Development

 The following is a list of issues that need to be addressed before widespread use:
 	- Add rigorous typing to all methods